StefanoTesla/Ascom-Alpacha-ES32-Switch-Borad-Dome-Board/README.md

 You can have a PWM signlat to handle a mofset to encrease or decrease the flat panel brightness, for a bettere experience (avoid led flickering) you can command a led power supply with the PWM or a mofset
 The CoverCalibrator is a must have to have perfect flat frame!

+## Tested with
+- Voyager
+- N.I.N.A
+- Sequence Generator Pro

 #### Changelog